graywolf336/Jail/README.md

 ToDo
 ===
-* Only save prisoners that have been edited, aka a flag on the prisoners which is "have they changed" and change that when a function is called that changes the prisoner so we don't save prisoners that haven't changed
 * When calculating the reducing of time, make it async and all the calls it does be scheduled
 * Jail set
 * Jail vote